 A great business simulation can provide a safe haven for participants to make both strategic and specific day-to-day decisions where they are able to see the immediate effect on business performance.
 It is here that failure is encouraged by trying new approaches and methods.

-The purpose of the simulation is to provide a green-field of learning where users can test hypothesis, experiment with decision-making, interact with germane and diverse characters, and yes, hopefully try ideas that will fail miserably.
+The purpose of the simulation is to provide a greenfield of learning where users can test hypotheses, experiment with decision-making, interact with germane and diverse characters, and yes, hopefully, try ideas that will fail miserably.

 Well-designed business simulations embrace and encourage failing.
-Some simulations and workshops deemphasize a focus on who wins or loses, but concentrate on skill development, practice, and real substantive learning that can be immediately applied back on the job.
+Some interactive simulations and workshops deemphasize a focus on who wins or loses but concentrate on skill development, practice, and real substantive learning that can be immediately applied back on the job.